openstack-archive/fuel-plugin-nsx-t/doc/test/source/test_suite_failover.rst

 Steps
 #####

-    1. Log in to the Fuel with preinstalled plugin and deployed enviroment with 3 controllers and 1 compute.
+    1. Log in to the Fuel with preinstalled plugin and deployed ha enviroment with 3 controllers, 1 compute and 1 compute-vmware nodes.
     2. Log in to Horizon.
-    3. Create vcenter VM and check connectivity to outside world from VM.
+    3. Launch two instances in different az (nova and vcenter) and check connectivity to outside world from VMs.
     4. Shutdown primary controller.
     5. Ensure that VIPs are moved to other controller.
-    6. Ensure taht there is a connectivity to outside world from created VM.
+    6. Ensure that there is a connectivity to outside world from created VMs.
     7. Create a new network and attach it to default router.
-    8. Create a vcenter VM with new network and check network connectivity via ICMP.
+    8. Launch two instances in different az (nova and vcenter) with new network and check network connectivity via ICMP.

 Expected result